-Cody Van Pelt of Windsor, Colorado, lost everything in bankruptcy 16 years ago—and he’ll be the first to admit that he made every dumb money decision possible.
-He used credit cards, financed a car, bought a home with an adjustable-rate mortgage, and borrowed from Peter to pay Paul.
+Cody Van Pelt of Windsor, Colorado, lost everything in bankruptcy.
+Just like Dave’s own personal story, Cody will be the first to admit he made every dumb money decision possible.
+Cody used credit cards, financed a car, bought a home with an adjustable-rate mortgage, and borrowed from Peter to pay Paul.

 The most exciting part?
 Cody’s getting ready to help others who are stuck where he once was.
 He graduated from Financial Peace University and recently joined the team of FPU coordinators at Timberline Church in Fort Collins, Colorado.
 But Cody wanted to do more.

 Cody was so excited about his own life-change and eager to help others experience it too.
 He began thinking about becoming a Ramsey Solutions Master Financial Coach.
 He wanted to help other people with money the same way Dave Ramsey and his team have by coaching thousands of people for more than 20 years.

 Lead others to financial peace!
 We will show you how.
 Click here.

 Cody prayed about it for months, unsure whether he should commit to the training.
 Though he had the money to pay for it, it was definitely an investment.
 And he wanted to make sure God was on board.